Amber Revolution: Orange Wine Now Gets A Voice (And Book)

-After writing about the history of orange wine (white wine made like red wine) and reviewing them for the last five years, Simon Woolf is finally taking the leap into authorship.
+After writing about the history of orange wine and reviewing them for the last five years, Simon Woolf is finally taking the leap into authorship.
 Amber Revolution: How the World Learned to Love Orange Wine is a 250-page, full-color book that shares the history of orange wine (sometimes also called “amber wine”, “macerated white wine”, and “skin contact white wine”) and how this style of wine was rediscovered in the 1990s.
-The book also includes conversations with pioneers—like Joško Gravner and the late Stanko Radikon—and the profiles of 180 top orange wine producers in 20 countries worldwide, along with over 100 luscious shots from photographer Ryan Opaz.
+The book also includes conversations with pioneers—like Joško Gravner and the late Stanko Radikon—and profiles of 180 top orange wine producers in 20 countries worldwide, along with over 100 luscious shots from photographer Ryan Opaz.

 “My ultimate goal is twofold.
 First, to create a really exciting book that makes you want to read it cover to cover, and second, to create the go-to reference work for orange wine—the book I looked for back in 2011, and just couldn’t find.”

 Kickstarting the Amber Revolution

 This book is the result of over four years of research that brought Simon to Friuli (Italy’s orange wine frontier), Slovenia, Georgia and beyond.
 It will be the first book to tell the full forgotten story of orange wine.
 Coffee table-worthy yet deeply engaging like a novel, Amber Revolution is beautifully illustrated and filled with practical tips on how to buy, enjoy, food-match, and age orange wine—making it an essential ‘wine bible’ for any wine lover, sommelier, retailer or producer who loves orange wine.